 Process

 When we listen to music, our ears act as instruments, adding their own tones to the room's music, like another instrument joining the orchestra.
 The smallest traces of acoustic information are interpreted by neuroanatomy, which gives them form.
-As the membrane vibrates in response to the acoustic tones, we hear sounds inside our ears that are not the acoustic toes.
+As the membrane vibrates in response to the acoustic tones, we hear sounds inside our ears that are not the acoustic tones.
 In music, such tone responses have been suppressed as we know them.
 They are hidden within the intricate tones of music and have a subliminal existence.
 As listeners, we are unaware that they exist or are creating them.
 We do not have access to our processing experience.

 I want to make music that looks beyond the processing and control of acoustic information and into the network of the nervous system to what we do with it perceptually.